-Participants may be transferred from one NextGen service provider to another NextGen service provider when it is in the best interest of the Participant.
+Participants may be transferred from one NextGen Service Provider to another NextGen service provider when it is in the best interest of the Participant.
 When a transfer occurs, the current service provider must:

-- Confirm with the Participant that they agree to the transfer and document through a case note in I-Trac. - Obtain approval from both the current NextGen provider Program Manager and the receiving NextGen provider Program Manager.
-Document this in the Transfer control in I-Trac on the Outcomes Tab. - Enter a case note that explains the reason for the transfer. - Upload to I-Trac all eligibility and performance documentation obtained prior to the transfer date. - Enter a transfer record on the Outcomes Tab in the NextGen I-Trac record.
+- Confirm with the Participant that they agree to the transfer and document through a case note in I-Trac.
+The case note must also explain the reason for the transfer. - Obtain approval from both the current NextGen provider Program Manager and the receiving NextGen provider Program Manager.
+Document this in the Transfer control in I-Trac on the Outcomes Tab. - Upload to I-Trac all eligibility and performance documentation obtained prior to the transfer date. - Enter a transfer record on the Outcomes Tab in the NextGen I-Trac record.